 CARL is just the beginning of a much larger project, which will allow us to closely observe every corner of the sea surface.
 Dabiri's vision is great and enthusiastic, we just have to wait for the next updates.

-You might someday imagine 10.000 or a million CARLs (we'll give them different names, I guess) all going into the ocean to measure regions we simply can't access today at the same time so that we get a time-resolved picture of how the ocean is changing. (...)
-It will be really essential to model climate forecasts, but also to understand how the ocean works.
+Could you one day in the future imagine 10.000 or a million CARLs (we'll give them different names, I guess) all going into the ocean to measure regions we simply can't access today at the same time so as to get a time-resolved image of how the he ocean is changing. (…) It will be really essential for modeling climate predictions, but also for understanding how the ocean works.